7RU7H/Archive/Tools/Forensics/Volatility.md

 ## Plugins

-Plugins are the heart of analytical lensing with Volatility.
+Plugins are the tools for differing your typical analytical lenses with Volatility.
+They do not substitute for exploratory questioning as methodology, only enhance the potential for finding better answers.

-[Community plugins for Volatility3](https://github.com/volatilityfoundation/community3) - contains Volatility3 plugins developed and maintained by the community.
+- [Community plugins for Volatility3](https://github.com/volatilityfoundation/community3) - contains Volatility3 plugins developed and maintained by the community.

 Previous Volatility versions would require manual identification of OS profile - OS and its build version.
 Volatility3 will automatically identify the host and build of the memory file, but you need to specify the operating system prior to specifying the plugin to be used for example:
-`windows.info`, `linux.info` and `mac.info`.
+- `windows.info`, `linux.info` and `mac.info`.

 ## Cheatsheet

-[Documentation](https://volatility3.readthedocs.io/en/latest/volatility3.plugins.html) and Initial Assimilations from [Andrea Fortuna](https://github.com/andreafortuna)
+[Documentation](https://volatility3.readthedocs.io/en/latest/volatility3.plugins.html) and Initial Assimilation from [Andrea Fortuna](https://github.com/andreafortuna)

 ```bash
 python3 vol.py -h # Help information